MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/index.md

 # Windows ML

-Windows Machine Learning (ML) evaluates trained machine learning models locally on Windows 10 devices, allowing developers to use pre-trained models within their applications.
-The platform provides hardware-accelerated performance by leveraging the device's CPU or GPU to compute evaluations for both classical Machine Learning algorithms and Deep Learning.
+Windows Machine Learning (ML) allows you to use trained machine learning models in your applications.
+The platform evaluates trained models locally on Windows 10 devices, providing hardware-accelerated performance by leveraging the device's CPU or GPU, and computes evaluations for both classical ML algorithms and Deep Learning.

 ![Windows machine learning](images/winml-graphic.png)